awesome-panel/awesome-panel-introduction/README.md

-# 🔥 Make your Data and Models Interactive with Panel
+# 🔬 Introduction to Panel

 Panel is a very powerful framework for exploratory data analysis and for creating data science apps in Python.